taustation-fan/players-guide/taustation.md

 You can survive without explicit use of rations.
 But, each time you consume a ration, it immediately fills up all of your stats and your Focus.

-(If you consume a ration of a lower tier than you have, the immediate regeneration is incomplete).
+If you consume a ration of a tier one lower than your character's, the immediate regeneration is incomplete.
+A ration two tiers below your current tier does not give any immediate regeneration.

 Rations also give you the "well fed" status for 32 segments (roughly 8 hours), which increases stats and Focus regeneration.
+For rations of a lower tier, the "well fed" status is shorter (10 segments for a tier difference of two).

 You are automatically assigned one ration per day, which you can fetch at any station's Government Center.
 You can sometimes find rations in